Types of Natural Stone for Home Decoration

 Gabbro

-A deep (igneous) crystalline rock, usually coarse- to medium-grained; has the same structure and application as granite.
+A deep-seated (igneous) crystalline rock, usually coarse- to medium-grained; it has the same structure and applications as granite.

-Color range: dark grayish-green to black; green varieties are called olivine gabbro.
+Color range: dark grayish-green to black; the green varieties are called olivine gabbro.

-It is easy to machine, polishes very well and keeps its luster for a long time, polished it becomes very deep, which makes it different from other black stones.
+It is easy to machine, polishes very well, and keeps its luster for a long time; when polished it takes on great depth, which sets it apart from other black stones.
 It is highly durable, withstands frost well, and is highly resistant to weathering.

-Disadvantage: in places with heavy traffic, gabbro floors quickly lose their polish.
+Disadvantage: in high-traffic areas, gabbro floors quickly lose their polish.

 - floor cladding in private houses